-2. "In-Between" Religiosity: European Kāli-bhakti in Early Modern Calcutta
+2. "In-Between" Religiosity: European Kāli-bhakti in Early Colonial Calcutta

 Translocal Lives and Religion - Connections between Asia and Europe in the Late Modern World - Philippe Bornet